skfolio.optimization.MeanRisk#

 Predict the

-is not provided in the portfolio arguments, we use the first 500 characters of the estimator name.- Parameters:
+nameis not provided in the portfolio parameters, the estimator class name is used.- Parameters:

 - Returns: